eth-n/hello-world/README.md

 # hello-world
-First time using github
+First time using Github!

-I am a student in ECE.
+I'm a student in ECE.

 I needed to learn how to use GitHub to do a class this semester.